YuqiWang1106/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Write your own shell file to use your favorite of these TTS engines to have your Pi greet you by name.**\*\* (This shell file should be saved to your own repo for this lab.)

-\*\***Then answer: Is the same greeting, in these different voices, the same greeting?
-Describe one concrete way the voice changed what the utterance seemed to mean or who seemed to be speaking.**\*\*
+The same greeting did not feel exactly the same across the different voices.
+Festival sounded more human and friendly to me, while eSpeak sounded more robotic and mechanical.
+Even though the words were identical, the Festival voice made the greeting feel more like it was coming from a person rather than from a machine.

 ## B. Speech to Text